 This ultimately comes down to the amount of effort.
 Baking is the more efficient option, as it only requires one or two turns of the meatballs.

 This will still result in a crispy exterior and tender interior.
-However, if you really want to maximize the caramelization of the outside, pan frying would be the way to go.
+However, if you want to maximize the caramelization of the outside, pan frying in a skillet over medium heat would be the way to go.

 Do you cook meatballs in sauce or brown first?

-Brown the meatballs first to ensure that all of the flavors and moisture are locked in.
-Then add the sauce and cook for a bit longer so it can soak into the meatballs.
+Brown the meatballs first to lock in all of the flavors and moisture.
+Then, add the sauce and cook for a bit longer so it can soak into the meatballs.

-If you add the sauce too early, the outsides of your meatballs might turn out a bit soft or soggy.
+If you add the sauce too early, the outsides of your meatballs might become soft or soggy.

 Why put meatballs in fridge before cooking?

 This is an optional step.
-If you’re worried about your meatballs holding their shape while they cook, you can chill them for up to 24 hours in the fridge before cooking.
+If you’re worried about your meatballs holding their shape while they cook, chill them for up to 24 hours in the fridge before cooking.

-This is also a great way to prepare them ahead of time and pop them in the oven right when you need them.
+This is also a great way to prepare them ahead and pop them in the oven right when you need them.

 How long will Stove Top Stuffing meatballs last in the fridge?

-Your meatballs should last 3 to 4 days if stored properly in an airtight container.
-Start checking around the third day to see if they are past their prime.
+If you store cooled meatballs properly in an airtight container, your meatballs should last 3 to 4 days.
+You can reheat them in the microwave.
+Check around the third day to see if they are past their prime.

 Stuffing mix meatballs are an easy to make savory appetizer.